TeniOT/Exploring-correlation-in-Python-with-OCD-Dataset/README.md

 - [References](#references)

 ## Introduction
 Obsessive-Compulsive Disorder (OCD) affects millions of people worldwide.
 In this data analysis, we explore trends related to OCD using a dataset collected from various sources.
-Our goal is to gain insights into the prevalence, symptoms, and potential risk factors associated with OCD.
+The goal is to gain insights into the prevalence, symptoms, and potential risk factors associated with OCD.

 ### Dataset Overview
 - **Source**: The dataset combines survey responses, clinical records, and research studies related to OCD.